LMOORS30/sqly/src/docs/notation.md

 ### Variadic Attributes
 Variadic attributes can be specified any amount of times with any amount of values, this is intended purely for flexibility, the parameters are treated as a single list or string.

-When a variadic attribute is considered as a single string the individual strings have their leading and trailing whitespace removed and are joined with newlines.
+When a variadic attribute is considered as a single string the individual strings have their leading and trailing whitespace removed and are joined with a newline and tab.